Which place is cheaper, New Orleans or Atlanta?

 New Orleans is bigger, and its population is about 15% larger than the population of Atlanta.
 When comparing the population of Atlanta vs. New Orleans, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Atlanta and New Orleans.
-Furthermore, many travelers come to New Orleans for the music scene and the family-friendly experiences.
+Furthermore, many travelers come to New Orleans for the city activities, the music scene, and the family-friendly experiences.

 In the summer, Atlanta is around the same temperature as New Orleans.
-Typically, the summer temperatures in Atlanta in July are around 82°F (28°C), and New Orleans is about 82°F (28°C).
+Typically, the summer temperatures in Atlanta in July average around 82°F (28°C), and New Orleans averages at about 82°F (28°C).

 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In Atlanta, it's very sunny this time of the year.
 Atlanta usually receives around the same amount of sunshine as New Orleans during summer.
 Atlanta gets 271 hours of sunny skies, while New Orleans receives 264 hours of full sun in the summer.

 New Orleans receives a lot of rain in the summer.
 Atlanta gets a good bit of rain this time of year.
 In July, Atlanta usually receives less rain than New Orleans.
 Atlanta gets 5.2 inches (133 mm) of rain, while New Orleans receives 5.9 inches (149 mm) of rain each month for the summer.

 The autumn brings many poeple to Atlanta as well as New Orleans.
 Additionally, many visitors come to New Orleans in the autumn for the city's sights and attractions, the shopping scene, and the music scene.